Braco to Greenloaning – Path Concept

 Frequently asked questions related to this project.

 There is no certainty that any design will be built until technical design has been completed and funding for construction has been secured.
-However, if you want to see something built here in the future, your support at this stage is vital to support future funding applications for the project.
+If funding for the project continues, construction could start by 2028.

 Please complete our feedback survey or email mark.rinkus@connectedtp.com

-The shuttleworking system is required to ensure users of the scheme can safely cross the bridges, whilst minimising impact to the surrounding environment.
+A shuttleworking system is required to ensure users of the scheme can safely cross the Allan Water Bridge and junction at Gentle Croft.

 PKC wont accept or support a new bridge being constructed along the route, their support is crucial to ensuring the project progresses into the next stages.

 Network Rail and the PKC have both strongly discouraged the change of the existing bridges.
-For both cost and time efficiency this is unviable.
+The cost for any change to the bridges would be prohibitively expensive.